 Over the past few years, the tides of the maritime industry have been changing.
 There’s a push for safer, smarter, more environment-friendly and energy-efficient sea transport.
 What no one expected is that these actions are not only bringing economic benefits, they are also leading to the servitization of the shipbuilding industry.

-Top standards
+Sample standards

-Ships and marine technology — Pilot ladders
+Ships and marine technology — Bioassay methods for screening anti-fouling paints